ethereum/EIPs/EIPS/eip-restricted_chain_context_txs.md

 - `ANNOTATION_PREFIX` `4`.

-Constrains the validity of a transaction by a chain context subclass referencing the timestamp of the block including the transaction (a unix epoch relative value).
+Constrains the validity of a transaction by a chain context subclass referencing the timestamp of the block including the transaction (in seconds-since Unix epoch).
 The transaction is only valid when included in a block having a `timestamp` less than the value annotated.

 ##### Encoding